Sleep paralysis: Epidemiology

 Sleep paralysis is experienced equally in males and females.
 Lifetime prevalence rates derived from 35 aggregated studies indicate that approximately 8% of the general population, 28% of students, and 32% of psychiatric patients experience at least one episode of sleep paralysis at some point in their lives.
 Rates of recurrent sleep paralysis are not as well known, but 15–45% of those with a lifetime history of sleep paralysis may meet diagnostic criteria for Recurrent Isolated Sleep Paralysis.
 In surveys from Canada, China, England, Japan and Nigeria, 20% to 60% of individuals reported having experienced sleep paralysis at least once in their lifetime.
-In general, non-whites appear to experience sleep paralysis at higher rates than whites, but the magnitude of the difference is rather small.
+In general, non-white people appear to experience sleep paralysis at higher rates than white people, but the magnitude of the difference is rather small.
 Approximately 36% of the general population that experiences isolated sleep paralysis, develop it between 25 and 44 years of age.

 Isolated sleep paralysis is commonly seen in patients that have been diagnosed with narcolepsy.
 Approximately 30–50% of people that have been diagnosed with narcolepsy, have experienced sleep paralysis as an auxiliary symptom.
 A majority of the individuals who have experienced sleep paralysis, have sporadic episodes that occur once a month to once a year.
 Only 3% of individuals who experience sleep paralysis that is not associated with a neuromuscular disorder have nightly episodes.